kelrit/mls-protocol/draft-ietf-mls-protocol.md

 * An ordered list of leaf indices for "unmerged" leaves (see
   {{views}})
 * A credential (only for leaf nodes)
+* A signature over the content of the node

 The conditions under which each of these values must or must not be present are laid out in {{views}}.